Florida law authorizes local governments to impose several types of

 ).

-and to offset the loss of ad valorem (property) taxes due to those land
+concern and to offset the loss of ad valorem (property) taxes due to

-(mainly in Collier County), the Green Swamp Area in Central Florida, the
+Area (mainly in Collier County), the Green Swamp Area in Central

-Florida Keys Area in South Florida, and the Apalachicola Bay Area in
+Florida, the Florida Keys Area in South Florida, and the Apalachicola

 Reference: Section 125.0108, F.S.